ilyategmark/NFS/README.md

     assert ( ownedBy(X) == {A: 35%, Y: 70%} ) // sum doesn't equal to 100%
     assert ( priceOf(X) == priceOf(A) * 35% + priceOf(Y) * 70% )

+### Principle 6
+> As long as user owns > 50% of an asset, it can solely make transactions.
+If user owns <= 50% of an asset, they can propose transaction with specified deadline, which waits until it reaches > 50% support.
+User may terminate the proposal before the trasnaction happened.
+User may agree with the proposal.
+User may see the proposals of others and the support they gathered.
+Users may ask the voting be either anonymous or not.

 ## Abstract